IyngkarranKumar/MySite/index.markdown

 ### Who am I? ###

 I'm a second year Physics and Computer Science student at Durham University.
 Since September I've been diving into [AI safety](https://www.youtube.com/watch?v=MnT1xgZgkpk) and [Effective Altruism](https://www.effectivealtruism.org/).
-I'm generally pretty motivated to make sure that life on this planet plays its cards right and is on the path to reach the [huge future](https://www.youtube.com/watch?v=uD4izuDMUQA) that may await.
+I'm generally pretty motivated to work on making sure that life on this planet plays its cards right and is on the path to reach the [huge future](https://www.youtube.com/watch?v=uD4izuDMUQA) that may await.